Natural gas transmission and midstream

 Canadian growth projects: The BC Pipeline is in the midst of a multibillion dollar expansion program, driven by prolific natural gas supplies in the region.
 Expansions are underway at both the T-North and the T-South systems.
 These projects are all backed by long-term, reservation based contracts.

 DCP Midstream gathers, compresses, treats, processes, transports, stores, and sells natural gas.
-DCP Midstream also produces, fractionates, transports, stores and sells natural gas liquids; recovers and sells condensate; and transports, stores and sells propane in wholesale markets.
+DCP Midstream also recovers and sells condensate, and produces, fractionates, transports, stores and sells natural gas liquids.